[ Switch to styled version → ]

 Dispatch flow

-The path of a service agent call:
+The full path of a service agent call, from the caller to the responder and back:

 pilotctl send-message <agent> --data <body>